pinkeyyy/monogame-framework-wpfinterop/Readme.md

 ### WpfGame.IsActive

 Update/Draw are still called for all inactive tabs and any inactive tab has the IsActive property on WpfGame set to false.
 Only the active tab has IsActive set to true (and only when the window is the currently active window).

-# Roadmap

-* Properly implement GraphicsDeviceService (call all events when appropriate)